utterworks/find-docs/docs/guide/user-guide/02-create-app.md

 # Create a Search Project
-From the landing page, select Indexes from the menu bar top right to get started
+From the landing page as a signed in user, select Indexes from the menu bar top right to get started

 ![Landing Page](../img/landing-page.png)